 Each time.
 Every time.
 Every hostess.

 In all that opulence though, my favorite were the jam crescent cookies made by my friends’ mom.

 For every occasion she’d come with a present for everyone.
 Sometimes this was a lighter for the ladies who still smoked, that flickered a small penis as they reached to light their cigarettes.
 Sometimes everyone got a stuffed ballerina toy.

 But often, she brought along these jam filled margarine crescents.
 I don't think she knew, but for me they were the beginning and the end of every celebration.

 She gave mom the recipe before mom moved back to Sarajevo.
 Since then, these crescents are a regular rotation at our holiday table.

-While we were doing the regular Manhattan tourist-y things, her mom kept on walking behind the group, and turning around frequently.
-Later that night in the hotel, for the first and only time I heard her say anything direct about it all.
+While we were doing the regular Manhattan tourist-y things, the mom kept on walking behind the group, turning around frequently.
+Later that night, at the hotel, for the first and only time, I heard her say anything direct about it all.
 "I keep walking and looking to see where she is to make sure she crosses the street safely."

-I never understood her until that moment.
-And I never really understood her until several years later, when I couldn't fall asleep because I was listening to someone's breath to make sure they were still alive.
+I started to understand her in that moment.
+But I fully understood her only several years later, when I couldn't fall asleep because I was listening to someone's breathing to make sure they were still alive.